mattssawyer/cfb_prediction_model/README.md

 }
 ```

-`calibration_method` is `"isotonic"` when the isotonic calibrator was shipped
-and `"none"` when training auto-disabled it (see the Model section).
-`holdout_variant` tells the frontend which metrics were actually reported —
-`calibrated` or `uncalibrated` — so the numbers always describe the booster
-the app is running.

 The frontend reads these files at build time and pre-renders every route as
 static HTML.
 There is no backend server.